 Foreign nationals are free to buy and sell real estate in the US.
 If you are buying with cash, there should be no issues.
 However, if you require mortgage financing, you will likely need a visa because you will need to obtain an SSN for tax reporting.

 Since the "owner" is the LLC, the contract can be signed by any one member who is authorized to sell LLC property.
-Under the NJ Revised Uniform Limited Liability Company Act (RULLCA), the sale of real estate is considered an extraordinary event and it therefore requires the unanimous consent of the...Read more »
+Under the NJ Revised Uniform Limited Liability Company Act (RULLCA), the sale of real estate is considered an extraordinary event and it therefore requires the unanimous...Read more »

 There is not enough information to answer.
 There are different consumer protection statutes governing differing types of consumer goods - with different minimum amounts.
 For example, the Door to Door Home Repair Sales Act has a minimum of $25.00 while the Consumer Fraud Act applicable to home...Read more »